likebobby/google-event-management/README.md

 # Google Event Management

-This project aims to create simple event management with Google Apps.
-It uses Google Sites, Forms, Spreadsheets and Apps script to implement basic event management features as:
+This project aims to create a simple event management solution with Google Apps.
+It uses Google Sites, Forms, Spreadsheets and Apps Script to implement basic event management features as:

 - Creating a registration form
 - Send registration confirmation e-mails